Frequently asked questions about the RCEM examinations

 FRCEM OSCE – four (4) attempts (Attempts at the FRCEM Final SAQ after August 2016 will count towards maximum attempts at the FRCEM SBA.
 Attempts at the FRCEM Final OSCE after August 2016 will count towards maximum attempts at the FRCEM OSCE)

-If you have exceeded the maximum number of attempts for an exam, you either will not be able to apply to the exam, or your application will be rejected, and you’ll be refunded.
-If you have not already requested an additional attempt, you can email exams@rcem.ac.uk for an additional attempt form.
-You should do this well in advance of the application window given the amount of time required to process additional attempt requests.
-Your additional attempt will be sent to the Dean for consideration at their discretion; the Dean’s decision is final.
+If you have exceeded the maximum number of attempts for an exam, either you will not be able to apply to the exam, or your application will be rejected, and you’ll be refunded.

 No. The College does not offer remarks or recounting of exam results.
 A number of rigorous checking procedures are in place during results processing to ensure accuracy.
 We would advise candidates to await detailed exam feedback to understand which areas they performed well and less well in.